Parking FAQ

 What happens if I get a new car or my car is in the shop?
 What do I do about parking then?

-• If your vehicle is going into the shop for repairs and you are going to be utilizing another vehicle for a short period of time, we will provide you with a temporary parking pass for that time frame.
+• If your vehicle is going into the shop for repairs and you are going to be utilizing another vehicle for a short period of time, we still recommend putting the temporary vehicle's information on your account as mentioned above.
+If you forgot your hang-tag in your vehicle please go to University Police to obtain a temporary parking pass.

-• You must have the registration information of the vehicle you will be utilizing while your car is being fixed.
+• You must have the registration information of the vehicle you will be utilizing while your car is being fixed in order to obtain a temporary pass.

-What do I do if I need a new permit because I want to return my permit or Lost/tore/obtained a new vehicle?
+What do I do if I need a new permit because I want to return my permit or Lost/damaged/obtained a new vehicle?

 Please go to University Police in order to fill out a form stating why you are in need of a new permit or are returning your permit.
 After this paperwork is submitted you may go online and order a new permit; please be advised there is a $15 reorder fee for new stickers.
 This fee can only be waived if you have a copy of a police report stating your vehicle was totaled.
 Once you have submitted your paperwork/ordered your new permit you can get a temporary parking pass for your vehicle for up to 2 weeks.

 If you are unable to bring your permit to University Police in person then you may also go online and fill out the Lost/Damaged Permit Replacement Form found in the Parking Section of the University's Website.
 When filling out the Lost/Damaged Permit Replacement Form please explain what happened in the text field and select Yes if you will be going online to order a new permit, or No if you no longer need your permit.
-Your form will be processed and you will need to dispose of the permit you currently have.
-Please note you will need to go online to buymypermit.com/framingham to order a new permit.
-Submitting this form will not automatically order you a new one.
+Your form will be processed and you will need to order a new permit online if reordering a permit.
+Please note that if you order a new permit replacement and your old hang-tag is found on another vehicle on campus you will be subject to the Parking Rules & Regulations and this may result in the loss of your parking rights.
+Please ensure that you are only ordering a new hang-tag if you truly have lost or damaged your current hang-tag.
+If you find your old hang-tag and have ordered a new hang-tag please return the hang-tag to University Police.
+Please note you will need to go online to https://portal.permitsales.net/driverportal/framingham to order a new permit.
+Submitting the Lost/Damaged Permit Form will not automatically order you a new one.

 Are students allowed to park on upper campus late at night?